guyroutledge/atozcss/_posts/2014-08-22-the-translatex-css-property.md

 * rotateZ()
 * rotate3d()
 * perspective()

+There's a long list here and to be honest, I only use a small selection of them on day to day projects.
+It's useful to know the other options but I most often use:

+* translate()
+* rotate()
+* scale()
+* and skew()

 It's also possible to chain multiple transforms together by creating a space separated list as follows: